-Name nme nme is the environment variable which will be used to store the field content.
-STart y x the line and column starting location.
-Upper-left corner is 1 1.
-SIze ll cc the field size: 11 is the number of lines, cc is the number of columns.
-Color col col is the field color.
-See the COLOR command on page 184 for a complete list of all available colors.
-Hightlight hlt hlt is the hightlight which will be used: Normal Underline Reverse No hightlight.
+Name nme nme is the environ the field content. onment variable which will be used to store STart y x the line and colu 1. mn starting location.
+Upper-left corner is 1 SIze ll cc the field size: 11 columns. is the number of lines, cc is the number of Color col blor.
+See the COLOR command on page 182 st of all available colors.
+Hightlight hlt hlt is the hightl ight which will be used: Normal Underline Reverse No hightlight.
 The field will be underlined.
 The field will be displayed in reverse video.
 Type tpe tpe may be one of the following: Input Output You are allowed to type any character.
 You are not allowed to type anything.
 The field content will not be saved in the nme environment variable.

-Numerical You are allowed t character. o type any numeric Menu string1 {string2 } A menu made wit h the different strings will be displayed each time the user click ks on the field with th e third mouse button.
-The field will be filled with the selected l string.
-Intensity 0 1 2 A 0 intensity allo ws the user to create a field whose contents are not displayed.
-A 2 intensity disp lays characters in bole d.
-CONtent cnt The original field content.
-If the nme environment variable already exist, its contents will override the cnt value. cnt may start with an optional ".
-The content of ent field may be omit ted. ote: The created enviro onment variables will be defined in the SEI DIT main process.
+Numerical You are allowed to type any numeric character.
+Menu stringl {str A menu made with time the user click a the different strings will be displayed each as on the field with the third mouse button. illed with the selected string.
+Intensity 0 1 2 are not displayed. ws the user to create a field whose contents lays characters in bold.
+CONtent cnt already exist, its c may start with an content.
+If the nme environment variable contents will override the cnt value. cnt optional ". nt field may be omitted.

 Note: The created environment variables will be defined in the SEDIT main process.
-Since external macros run on different processes, the user cannot call the get_panel command within an external macro, and then get the results directly in the same macro.
+Since external macros run on different processes, the user cannot call the get\panel command within an external macro, and then get the results directly in the same macro.
 The user must use the extract environ facility to retrieve the SEDIT environment variables.